-CSEOL (we say Sizzle) is an initiative funded by the European Space Agency (ESA) to find people and organizations with the energy, imagination and creative talent to help Europe’s big Space data address some of our biggest problems.
+CSEOL (we say Sizzle) is an initiative funded by the European Space Agency (ESA).

 CSEOL provides a virtual innovation incubator, i.e. a reliable, facilitating environment to stimulate the emergence of innovative projects that engage citizens, researchers and technology developers in work around ESA’s EO data and which can contribute to empowering citizens, improving decision-making and addressing complex societal problems that can be addressed by using satellite data and citizen science.

 The CSEOL innovation funnel drives the process of generating many ideas on how to explore the potential of citizen science to exploit earth observation data towards concrete, implementable projects which are then funded by CSEOL.
 The innovation funnel starts with Calls for Ideas – and the next one is expected to be launched early in 2021, so watch this space!